Gamingenre

 • PCs support ultra-wide monitors, VR headsets, and multi-display setups

-• Games are often cheaper on PC thanks to Steam sales and bundles
+• Long-term savings: cheaper games on Steam and bundles

 Industry insights from PC Gamer note that PC gaming revenue has surged 20%, while console sales have stagnated since 2021—making PC not only a performance choice, but a growing long-term investment.